Knowdit: Agentic Smart Contract Vulnerability Detection with Auditing Knowledge Summarization: Discussion

 \section{Discussion}

 We highlight several actionable directions for improving the combination of knowledge extraction and LLM-based agents in smart contract auditing.

-\textbf{Continuous Knowledge Evolution.} An autonomous agent could periodically fetch the latest audit reports or related documentation to incrementally update the knowledge graph, keeping it up-to-date with emerging vulnerabilities and techniques.
+\textbf{Continuous Knowledge Evolution.} An autonomous agent could periodically fetch the latest audit reports or related documentation \chong{from existing or new projects} to incrementally update the knowledge graph, keeping it up-to-date with emerging vulnerabilities and techniques.

 \textbf{Integration of Procedural Knowledge.} The current knowledge graph primarily captures conceptual and factual knowledge.
-Future work could incorporate procedural knowledge by distilling auditing skills or strategies from reports to guide specification generation and fuzzing harness synthesis more effectively.
+Future work could incorporate procedural knowledge by distilling auditing skills or strategies from reports to guide specification generation and PoC synthesis more effectively.

-\textbf{Token-Efficient Agent Architecture.} Most token costs arise from the inclusion of project context in the repeated iterations of specification generation and harness synthesis.
-One potential improvement is to deploy a dedicated agent to first analyze a project and build a project-specific knowledge base for semantically code retrieval~\cite {repocoder,repoformer,graphrag}.
-Subagents could then access this knowledge on demand, reducing redundant token-intensive analysis.
+\textbf{Cost-Efficient Model Adaptation.} Our RQ4 results suggest that different LLMs excel at different aspects, revealing a promising direction for improving cost efficiency.
+Specifically, more capable but expensive models can be reserved for critical stages, such as auditing specification generation, while more economical models can be employed for routine code-related tasks, including code understanding and PoC generation.

 \textbf{Human-in-the-Loop Refinement.} While \tool demonstrates strong automated capabilities, lightweight human oversight could help resolve corner cases where LLM hallucinations or ambiguous specifications produce false positives or missed vulnerabilities.
 This hybrid approach could enhance reliability without substantially increasing cost.